A properly honed and sharpened razor is the key to great straight razor shaves.

-We custom make scales for your beloved and cherished straight razor and specialize in different high quality, durable and maintenance free Synthetics and M3 Mokume Gane.
-You can even choose to have the scales re pinned with adjustable screws.
-3rd pin, inlay transfers.
-Want a classic, simple but stylish look or a more contemporary feel.
+We custom make scales for your beloved and cherished straight razor and specialize in different high quality, durable and maintenance free materials.
+Are you looking for a classic, simple but stylish look or a more contemporary feel?
 Nothing beats the beauty, warmth and sturdiness of gorgeous M3 Mokume Gane.
 The beauty and durability of synthetics.
 All our scales and custom work are done by hand in our workshop giving each set our total dedication.

-Acrylics or synthetics can be G10, linen, canvas or paper Micarta, Carbon Fiber, Silver Twill, Translucent, Transparant and Opaque high quality acrylics, Moon Glow, ....
+Acrylics or synthetics can be G10, Carbon Fiber, Silver Twill, Translucent, Transparant and Opaque high quality acrylics, Moon Glow, Micarta....
 M3 Mokume Gane (click for examples) comes in pattered (burl, side or face grain) or solid colors.

 M3 Mokume Gane (click for more info) is a new composite material made out of contrasting M3 metals (*Ferrous and Non-Ferrous Metals) which share the visual characteristics, the wood grain of Mokume-Gane.
 It's made of 95% real metal that has been atomized down to the molecular level and combined with special chemical binders.
 M3 stands for "Macro Molecular Metal". *Copper, Bronze, Brass, Stainless Steel, Iron, Aluminum, Nickel Silver, Zinc, White Bronze